microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

   `set(var "")` to set it to the empty string, and `vcpkg_list(SET var)` to set it to the empty list.
-  _Note: the empty string and the empty list are the same value;_ _this is a semantic difference rather than a difference in result_
+  _Note: the empty string and the empty list are the same value;_ _this is a notational difference rather than a difference in result_
 - All variables expected to be inherited from the parent scope across an API boundary (i.e. not a file-local function) should be documented.
   Note that all variables mentioned in triplets.md are considered documented.